Semi-Pro

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This shows the protagonist's commitment to Jackie makes the active choice to commit to winning, declaring they will make the top four.
 He promises to wrestle a bear if they don't sell out the next game, showing real stakes and commitment., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: The Tropics win several games and move up in standings.
+The analysis reveals that this crucial beat False victory: The Tropics win several games and move up in standings.
 Jackie successfully wrestles the bear (Rocky).
 The team believes they can actually make it, stakes are raised as success seems possible., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Jackie realizes he must put the team first and let Monix lead.
 He synthesizes showmanship with genuine teamwork - the alley-oop play combining flash with fundamentals.
 New information about what really matters., demonstrating the transformation achieved throughout the journey.